US House approves Biden's 'Build Back Better' spending bill | DW | 19.11.2021

 Others expressed concerns when the Congressional Budget Office (CBO) concluded that it would initially add to the deficit, however, the CBO also forecast that it would generate a net increase in revenues of $127 billion through 2031.

+In turn, House Speaker Nancy Pelosi praised the bill as "historic, transformative and larger than anything we have ever done before."

+"If you are a parent, a senior, a child, a worker, if you are an American, this bill’s for you, and it is better."

-The bill passed after facing some obstacles in the House, where Democrats outnumber Republicans 221-213.
-It faces a tough battle in the Senate, where Democrats hold an extremely narrow majority.
+The bill now faces a tough battle in the Senate, where Democrats hold an extremely narrow majority.

 Analysts suspect that the bill will have to be watered down significantly to pass in the Senate, where Democrats cannot afford to lose a single vote.
 This means that moderate Democrats, such as West Virginia's Joe Manchin, hold enormous sway over the vote as their colleagues move to placate them.
 Manchin and fellow Democrat Kyrsten Sinema have already raised concerns about some of its programs and its sheer scope.